7 Awesome Songs in Alternate Tuning

 “The structure of it was strange, weird enough to continue exploring,” he recollects.
 Along with John Bonham, Page went on to develop the driving, hypnotic chord progression and Arabic-sounding patterns that define the super group’s signature stadium-rock anthem.

-While you’re here, take an even deeper dive into tuning with our super thorough, new & improved Complete Guide to Guitar Tuning!
+Take an even deeper dive into tuning with our new & improved Complete Guide to Guitar Tuning!

 This hit song from Pearl Jam‘s 1993 studio album Vs. features lyrics by Eddie Vedder.
 Rhythm guitarist Stone Gossard wrote the music, hence using the open G tuning D-G-D-G-B-D on a Guild wide-body acoustic guitar.
 About his melodic country-rock lead guitar playing on the song, Mike McCready has said, “That’s one of the few solos I really had to sit down and work out.”